 A developmental disability is a disability which is attributable to intellectual disabilities, cerebral palsy, Down syndrome, autism, and epilepsy.
 Such conditions must have occurred before age 22 and be considered lifelong in duration.
 Service eligibility also requires the disability to have serious impact on multiple areas of functioning.

-Understanding Mental Illness
+Understanding Substance Use and Mental Illness

 How and Where to Get Help